 International Tax Services In London

-Whether you are arriving in the UK for the first time or looking to establish a business in the UK, our international accountants, tax and business advisers support many overseas companies with every aspect of initial advice leading to the assessment of trading operations.
+Whether you are arriving in the UK for the first time or looking to begin a business in the UK, our international accountants, tax and business consultants support many overseas companies with every aspect of initial advice leading to the assessment of trading operations.

-When setting up a business in the UK, our international accountants work with you to decide which trading entity and structure is best suited to your needs.
-We explain in detail the taxation and legal issues that affect you when you are establishing a business in the UK, clarifying any issues such as transfer pricing and the impact of double tax agreements.
+When establishing a business in the UK, our international accountants work with you to choose which trading entity and structure is best suited to your requirements.
+We clarify in detail the taxation and legal issues that can severely affect you when you are establishing a business in the UK, clarifying any issues such as transfer pricing and the impact of double tax agreements.

-Birchtree Sullivan blends the international accountancy services we offer for businesses setting up in the UK with those of other professionals such as lawyers, bankers, property consultants, asset finance companies, venture capitalists and private equity houses to ensure you receive the right level of support.
+Birchtree Sullivan combines the international accountancy services we offer for businesses setting up in the UK with those of other professionals such as lawyers, bankers, property consultants, asset finance companies, venture capitalists and private equity houses to ensure you receive the right level of care.

-Early tax planning is essential when setting up a business in the UK, and our expert international accountants have extensive experience advising businesses on international taxation and VAT.
+Early tax planning is important when setting up a business in the UK, and our expert international accountants have wide experience in advising businesses on international taxation and VAT.

 - Financial accounts